 Writing consultants help you learn how to proofread yourself, and work on a lot of other concerns with writing papers besides proofreading, like organization and clarity.

 Sessions take between 25 and 50 minutes, and much of that time is actually saving you time working on your paper on your own.

 My paper has to be finished before I can get help.

 You can drop in to the center even without an appointment, though we strongly encourage you to sign up in advance.
 Consultants can help you at any point in the writing process, from brainstorming and organizing your ideas through the final draft.

 Nonsense.
 The most skilled writers share their drafts with other writers and revise according to the feedback they receive.
 Discussing a paper with an experienced peer is a great way to make sure your writing communicates your ideas clearly.

-For more details, including locations and times the Writing Center is open, please visit the Writing Center website or contact the Writing Center.
+For more details, including locations and times the Writing Center is open, please visit the Writing Center website.

 Earlham College enters into a relationship with each student with the conviction that the College provides the best environment for pursuing life goals.